Adelost/CodeKata-GildedRose-Redesign/README.md

 block of if else statement and add support for a new item type.

 The original design explicitly states that the item class is not allowed to be changed.
-However I wanted to reimagine how the design could look like given free rein.
+However I wanted to reimagine how the design could look like given free reins.

 ## Compilation